Akash Provider FAQ and Guide

 syslog 922492 696516 0 15:08 ?
 00:00:00 \_ [sshd] <defunct>

-Steps to implement a workaround for the providers
+Steps to Implement a Workaround for Providers

 cat > /usr/local/bin/kill_zombie_parents.sh <<'EOF'